 The information provided in these articles are general and should not be relied upon as a substitute for professional, legal, business, insurance or financial advice.
 For more information or a quote for you or your business, please contact a licensed insurance broker or a Success Manager for a referral to a licensed professional.

 Copyright © 2001 - present.
 The Chef Alliance - All Rights Reserved.

-The Chef Alliance is an industry member organizations for chefs and cooks and is not an insurance broker.
-The Commercial General Liability Insurance (" Chef Insurance") that may be included as a member benefit is provided through a third party licensed insurance broker.
+The Chef Alliance is an industry member organization for chefs and cooks and is not an insurance broker.
+The Commercial General Liability Insurance (" Chef Insurance") is a member benefit of The Chef Alliance, available for an additional fee.
+It is not offered as a stand-alone insurance product and is not available to non-members.
+It is provided through a third party licensed insurance broker.
 The Chef Alliance, by virtue of the size of its membership across Canada, is able to negotiate deeply-discounted insurance packages for its members and facilitates the insurance process on their behalf.

 Powered by GoDaddy